tparchman/CalSerPines/analysis_workflow_varcal.md

 the -c 0.8 in the line below means that you're aligning sequences that have 0.8 similarity and above (sequence similarity threshold - the default is 0.9, so increase it from 0.8 to 0.9)
 #do 90, 93, and 95 and see how many contigs we have - run each of these and then record number of contigs
 #in the lines below, cdhit is using uniq.F.fasta to create/write (or overwrite) the file called reference.fasta.original.
 First line listed below takes about 5 mins.
+##DID NOT RUN 0.8 WHEN I ADDED MURICATA ON 1/10!!!

     nohup cd-hit-est -i uniq.F.fasta -o reference.fasta.original -M 0 -T 0 -c 0.8 &>/dev/null &
     grep "^>" reference.fasta.original -c